-Due to the remote location of the Project, it is anticipated that there would be little discernable impact on the Alpha community health and wellbeing.
-A draft SIMP (refer Volume 2, Section 27) has be prepared to define and integrate consultation and management strategies for protecting community values.
-It will be further developed to incorporate details of procedural practices to monitor and review the performance of measures and ongoing consultation and negotiation with adjacent landholders to mitigate residual impacts on the community.
+Due to the remote location of the Project, it is anticipated that there would be little discernable negative impact and the potential of positive impact on the Alpha community health and well being.
+A SIMP (Volume 1, Section 29) has been prepared to define and integrate consultation and management strategies for protecting community values.
+It will be further developed to incorporate details of procedural practices to monitor and review the performance of measures, and ongoing consultation and negotiation with adjacent landholders, the local and regional community, to mitigate residual impacts on the community.

-21.3.2 Project Workforce
+22.3.2 Project Workforce

-Open cut coal mining presents a number of well known and documented occupational health and safety risks to the Project workforce.
-These include the potential to expose the workforce to dust, gas (coal seam gas) emissions, noise, vibration, chemical hazards, biological agents, fire/explosion, rotating equipment, heavy machinery, working at heights and in confined spaces, and possibly odour (such as hydrogen sulfide) etc.
+Open-cut and underground coal mining presents a number of well known and documented occupational health and safety risks to the Project workforce.
+These include the potential to expose the workforce to dust, gas (coal seam gas and hydrogen sulphide) emissions, noise, vibration, chemical hazards, biological agents, fire/explosion, suffocation, geotechnical instability, rotating equipment, heavy machinery, flooding, working at heights and in confined spaces, and possibly odour (such as hydrogen sulfide), etc.

-HIMS sets out a strong foundation for controlling the potential risks to the health and safety of the Project workforce to acceptable levels via validated engineered controls and well known and documented occupational health and safety management practices in accordance with relevant legislation and standards (refer Volume 2, Section 21.1.1).
+The Proponent will develop a site-specific Safety Management Plan for controlling the potential risks to the health and safety of the Project workforce to acceptable levels via validated engineered controls and well known and documented occupational health and safety management practices in accordance with relevant legislation and standards.